Sections, Groups, and Committees

 Experienced Professionals Section

 The section includes NALP members who self-identify as “experienced” in the legal recruitment and professional development industry and seek to collaborate with similarly situated colleagues for purposes of networking and professional development.
 The section will contribute to activities, services, and educational programs to benefit NALP.
 Section members can be characterized by years of NALP membership, years in the industry, and/or levels of leadership or engagement within their organizations or with NALP.
-(It is suggested that members have at least eight years of experience in a lead role and have actively participated in NALP.)
+(It is suggested that members have 8 years or more of experience and have actively participated in NALP.)

 International and Advanced Degree Advising and Recruiting Section